Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 You've been loyal to your hot sauce for years.
 It shows up on your eggs, your tacos, your everything.
 But somewhere along the way, you started reading labels—and now you're wondering if there's a better option.
-One that doesn't ask you to choose between the flavor you love and the sodium you're trying to avoid.
+One that isn't vinegar-forward with a sodium chaser.
+One that delivers low sodium AND bold flavor—not a trade-off, but an upgrade.

 By Timothy Kavarnos, Founder | Salamander Sauce Company